Direct marketing: Telemarketing

 Another common form of direct marketing is telemarketing, in which marketers contact customers by phone.
-The primary benefit to businesses is increased lead generation, which helps businesses increase sales volume and customer base.
-The most successful telemarketing service providers focus on generating more "qualified" leads that have a higher probability of getting converted into actual sales.
+The primary benefit for businesses is increased lead generation, which helps them increase sales volume and their customer base.
+The most successful telemarketing service providers focus on generating more "qualified" leads with a higher probability of conversion into actual sales.

 In the United States, the National Do Not Call Registry was created in 2003 to offer consumers a choice of whether to receive telemarketing calls at home.
 The FTC created the National Do Not Call Registry after a comprehensive review of the Telemarketing Sales Rule (TSR).
 The do-not-call provisions of the TSR cover any plan, program, or campaign to sell goods or services through interstate phone calls.

-The 2012 modification, which went into effect on October 16, 2013, stated that prior express written consent will be required for all auto dialed and/or pre-recorded calls/texts sent/made to cell phone; and for pre-recorded calls made to residential land lines for marketing purposes.
+The 2012 modification, which went into effect on October 16, 2013, stated that prior express written consent will be required for all auto-dialed and/or pre-recorded calls/texts sent/made to cell phones; and for pre-recorded calls made to residential land lines for marketing purposes.

-Further, a consumer who does not wish to receive further prerecorded telemarketing calls can "opt-out" of receiving such calls by dialing a telephone number (required to be provided in the prerecorded message) to register his or her do-not-call request.
+Further, a consumer who does not wish to receive further prerecorded telemarketing calls can "opt out" of receiving such calls by dialing a telephone number (required to be provided in the prerecorded message) to register his or her do-not-call request.
 The provisions do not cover calls from political organizations or charities.

 Canada has its own National Do Not Call List (DNCL).
 In other countries, it is voluntary, such as the New Zealand Name Removal Service.